 8. After the mixture is cooled down, add any essential oil you prefer.

-9. Blend the lotion with electric hand mixture to make sure all ingredients are evenly mixed.
+9. Blend the lotion with electric hand mixer to make sure all ingredients are evenly mixed.

 11. Label your lotion if you wish to do so.
 Apply, as needed, to hands and body.